-changing business landscape impacted with the pandemic, global geopolitical challenges, there is a high risk of impact on the Tata Steel supply chain and increased risk for disruption.
-While Tata Steel has always worked on localisation, chain partners to integrate sustainability principles in their decisions and processes in line with Tata Steel's commitment to sustainable business to implement sustainable business practices and inculcate the same culture Practices, Health & Safety, Human We started the sustainability assessment journey with our critical vendor partners. in FY 2020-21 with a spend coverage of the efforts and focus on indigenisation and localisation across multiple categories of buy like raw material spares, and process consumables.
+In view of the highly dynamic and everchanging business landscape impacted with the pandemic, global geopolitical challenges, there is a high risk of impact on the Tata Steel supply chain and increased risk for disruption.
+While Tata Steel has always worked on localisation, in FY 2020-21 Tata Steel has increased the efforts and focus on indigenisation and localisation across multiple categories of buy like raw material spares, and process consumables.
 A detailed roadmap for indigenisation has been created for the next three years.